 The formation of ice on the propeller leading edges, cuffs, and spinner reduces the efficiency of the powerplant system.
-Deice systems using electrical heating elements and systems using chemical deicing fluid are used.
+Deice systems using electrical heating elements and systems using chemical deicing fluid are also used.

-Electrothermal Propeller Device System
+Electrothermal Propeller Deice System

-Figure 1.
+| Figure 1.
 Electro thermal propeller deice system components |

 On one aircraft model, the boots are heated in a preset sequence, which is an automatic function controlled by a timer.
 This sequence is as follows: 30 seconds for the right prop outer elements; 30 seconds for the right prop inner elements; 30 seconds for the left prop outer elements; and, 30 seconds for the left prop inner elements.
+Once the system is turned on and automatic mode is activated, it cycles continuously.
+A manual bypass of the timer is incorporated.
+[Figure 2]

-Figure 2.
+| Figure 2.
 Propeller electrical deice system schematic |

 Chemical Propeller Deice